Sustaining Performance During Mergers and Acquisitions

 “The reason we are at the table is that we can… determine whether this is, from a holistic point of view, a good deal or a bad deal.
 We have input in shaping what the deal should be or whether we should pursue it at all from a HR standpoint.” – James Otieno, VP, Compensation & Services, Hewlett-Packard

 It is sometimes a difficult necessity, but the new organization may have to downsize its workforce.
 For those that will stay, a formalized transition process is critical.
 That process must address changes in their role and workload, integrate new work procedures and provide realistic job previews into the (post-merger) workplace.
-These practices will dramatically decrease cultural conflicts and ultimately turnover.
+These practices will dramatically optimize merger and acquisition performance, decrease cultural conflicts and ultimately turnover.

 Communication Practices to Support Organizations in Transition